Elastin: Tropoelastin precursors

 Elastin is made by linking together many small soluble precursor tropoelastin protein molecules (50-70 kDa), to make the final massive, insoluble, durable complex.
 The unlinked tropoelastin molecules are not normally available in the cell, since they become crosslinked into elastin fibres immediately after their synthesis by the cell and export into the extracellular matrix.

 Each tropoelastin consists of a string of 36 small domains, each weighing about 2 kDa in a random coil conformation.
 The protein consists of alternating hydrophobic and hydrophilic domains, which are encoded by separate exons, so that the domain structure of tropoelastin reflects the exon organization of the gene.
 The hydrophilic domains contain Lys-Ala (KA) and Lys-Pro (KP) motifs that are involved in crosslinking during the formation of mature elastin.
 In the KA domains, lysine residues occur as pairs or triplets separated by two or three alanine residues (e.g. AAAKAAKAA) whereas in KP domains the lysine residues are separated mainly by proline residues (e.g. KPLKP).
+The hydrophobic domains of tropoelastin are enriched in non-polar amino acids, particularly glycine, valine, proline, and alanine, whereas its lysine-rich domains provide sites for enzymatic cross-linking during the formation of mature elastin.